itcentralng/flask-setup/README.md

     `$ fs build projectname`

 2. add: Takes blueprint name e.g.
-    `$ fs add api` this will add a blueprint with the name 'api'
+    `$ fs add api ..fields` this will add a blueprint with the name 'api' and given model fields

 3. remove: Takes blueprint name e.g.
     `$ fs remove api` this will remove the blueprint with the name 'api'